 Flex Space Requires Flexible Furnishings

 Pairing the SaaS concept with other fast and flexible necessities is critical.
-Furniture as a Service (FaaS) certainly fits the bill, as the furniture is easily reconfigurable, exchangeable, and modifiable within a few days.
-Quickly flipping the switch for internet, phones, security, parking options, and support services are obviously key as well.
+CORT Furniture-as-a-Service™ (FaaS) certainly fits the bill, as the furniture is easily reconfigurable, exchangeable, and modifiable within a few days.
+Quickly flipping the switch for internet, phones, security, parking options, and support services are also key.

 These ideas are a pivot from long-held perceptions of how the real estate cycle works, but this pivot is critical.
 Changes in commercial real estate are happening before our eyes, and we must adapt our operational flexibility to stay in the game.